 Declare Your Major

-We recommend that you declare your major before you have earned 75 credits.
+We recommend that you declare your major as early as possible, but at the latest before you have earned 75 credits.
 This is particularly important because you’ll be taking Atmospheric Science courses beginning as a freshman.

 Undergraduates gain a solid foundation in math, physics and chemistry, which form the basis of meteorology, and they learn about climate change and the consequences of weather and climate to society.